 When we began quoting new clients for the Schlott Co, we wanted to deliver everything the next day to not only make an impression but continue gaining momentum.
-But when we pile all deliverables into the same deadlines we become overwhelmed and our work can suffer.
+But when we pile all deliverables into the same deadlines we become overwhelmed, and our work can suffer.
 We can also unintentionally miss deadlines.
 I did the same thing at the office.
 Something always comes up either within the scope of the project or additional deliverables from senior management, that tend to send a wrench in even the most realistic timeframes and we miss our deadlines.
-Instead of trying to impress with quoted timeframe, we should set realistic timeframes, add in some buffer for those last min items that pop up, and then aim to impress instead with the quality of product delivered.
+Instead of trying to impress with the quoted timeframe, we should set realistic timeframes, add in some buffer for those last min items that pop up, and then aim to impress instead with the quality of product delivered.

 For more productivity tips from a multi-billion dollar corporation, read here.